kyounger/cbci-create-update-managed-master-casc/README.md

 ## `create-update-managed-master.groovy`

-This script will create a managed master and a corresponding casc bundle based on a masterName and a yaml definition of the master.
+This script will create/update a managed master and a corresponding casc bundle based on a `masterName` and a yaml `masterDefinition` of the master.

-The yaml definition is just a conjoined data structure of the various casc bundle files, and a provisioning section that can take any property assignable through the master provisioning process.
+The yaml definition is just a conjoined data structure of the various casc bundle files (`jenkins.yaml`, `plugins.yaml`, and `plugin-catalog.yaml`, and a `provisioning` section that can take any property assignable through the master provisioning process.

 Note that the script manages the creation of the entire casc bundle on the OC, which includes the `bundle.yaml` file and its version.
 You do not need to manage casc bundles if you use this!!!